Safety is our top priority. Girl Scout volunteers should follow GSHPA

 handy whenever you have a Girl Scout meeting, trip, or activity.

-guidelines are meant to assist in the proper response to any emergency.
+meant to assist in the proper response to any emergency.

 Incident Report Form - An incident report form